dogweather/naturally/README.md

 Natural sorting with added support for legal document numbering.
 See [Sorting for Humans : Natural Sort Order](http://www.codinghorror.com/blog/2007/12/sorting-for-humans-natural-sort-order.html) and [Counting to 10 in Californian](http://www.weblaws.org/blog/2012/08/counting-from-1-to-10-in-californian/) for the motivations to make this library.
+This is also the kind of ordering you want if you're sorting version numbers.

 The core of the search is [from here](https://github.com/ahoward/version_sorter).
 I then made several changes to handle the particular types of numbers that come up in statutes, such